crate/crate-clients-tools/docs/index.rst

     Check out the `client compatibility notes`_ and `implementation differences`_ for information about known limitations.

-    If you run into issues, please `let us know`_.
+    If you run into issues, please let us know using the *Feedback* section at the bottom of this page.
 We regularly update CrateDB to accomodate new PostgreSQL clients.

 Tools